 Daniel has a background in product design and mechanical engineering and is responsible for UI and UX.
 Most of what you see on the dashboard has been designed and implemented by him.

 I have a degree in computer science and have been programming since I was a child.
 I’m working on most of the technical parts, like the backend, server infrastructure, documentation, and so on.
 But it’s hard to draw a clear line between the work we both do.

-Daniel on the left, Marvin on the right.
+Marvin on the left, Daniel on the right.

 How It Started